Joanna LaSane

 |

-Atlantic City’s rich Latin music heritage will be on display starting Nov.
-19 with a new long-term exhibition, “Latin Rhythms by the Sea”, on view at The Atlantic City Experience, located in the lobby of the iconic Jim Whelan Boardwalk Hall.
-The exhibition opens with a special Latin pipe organ concert at 12 p.m., followed by a reception at 1 p.m. with light refreshments.
-Admission and parking at Boardwalk Hall will be free.
+Atlantic City’s rich Latin music heritage is on display with the opening of a new long-term exhibition, “Latin Rhythms by the Sea”, on view at The Atlantic City Experience, located in the lobby of the iconic Jim Whelan Boardwalk Hall.